Australian brewer Foster's

 SABMiller announced on Wednesday it would go directly to shareholders to gain about half of Australia's beer market, with a repeated offer of A$4.90 a share.

 Foster's on Thursday said the offer significantly undervalues the company.
-Shares in the brewer, which is expected to report flagging profits on Tuesday, rose as high as A$5.03 on Thursday before closing at A$5.00.
+Shares in the brewer, which is expected to report flagging profits on Tuesday, rose as high as A$5.03 on Thursday.

 They are doing the right thing.
 They probably will get a better price sometime down the track and this strategy is probably the right one, said Craig Young, portfolio manager at Tyndall Investment Management, which owns Foster's shares.